changelog-db/changelog-db/README.md

 Top 1000 npm packages by number of dependents, number of dependencies, or pagerank score: [anvaka/npm rank](https://gist.github.com/anvaka/8e8fa57c7ee1350e3491).

+Or use <https://github.com/wooorm/npm-high-impact>.
+As of 2023-09-20 I've made sure its first 100 entries are added.

-`false` represents "I've checked and it doesn't have a changelog".
+`none` represents "I've checked and it doesn't have a changelog".

 Monorepo GitHub releases: If I can find a search term to narrow it down to the package, I'll try to do so.
 If not, the release page is recorded as the changelog URL instead.